itzzneva/pomodoro/README.md

 # pomodoro
-my own pomodoro timer with a short break, long break and focus button.
+My own timer with a short break, long break and focus button.
 The maximum the user can concentrate for is 50 minutes.
+They can take a short break for 5 minutes and a long break for 10 minutes.
+The buttons allow them to switch in between.
+They can pause in case they need to do something else.
+My timer displays the count in the middle so the user is aware of how much time is passed in a circle.
+It has a blue background and button changes colour once you hover over it so they user is aware of what they are pressing.